Essential Fatty Acids Test

 If you are not sure if you are getting enough essential fats in your diet or as importantly the correct balance of essential fats, make an appointment with one of our Nutritionists and Naturopaths to have your diet analysed, and consider having a simple blood test to assesses the critical balance between essential Omega-6 and Omega-3 fatty acids.
 Testing ranges from $100-$153.

+Book an online consultation or a face to face appointment at our Brisbane or Graceville clinics.
 With online nutritionist consultations available for patients anywhere in Australia including Brisbane, Gold Coast, Sunshine Coast, Sydney, Melbourne and Adelaide, we can help ensure your diet is healthy and balanced.